SQL Compare Launcher (sql_compare.jar)

 SELECT * FROM table_stock_3;

-The test case at index 1 of Test 1 is going to succeed as it will compare the result of a simple SELECT * from two identical tables: table_stock_1 and table_stock_2 while the second test case will fail.
+The test case "testcase1" of "test1" is going to succeed as it will compare the result of a simple SELECT * from two identical tables: table_stock_1 and table_stock_2 while the second test case will fail.

 Create a dedicated category for SQL Compare tests and create a test